The Woodland Hills Family Medicine Residency Program has a tradition of providing top-quality and evidence based education.

 - All radiology and lab services available on campus

-- Computerized appointment service, messages, medication refills, labs, imaging
+- Fully integrated EHR with computerized appointment services, messages, medication refills, labs, imaging and referrals

 - Opportunities for research and requirement for a quality improvement project